cowrie/cowrie/docs/sentinel/README.rst

 then add a new custom log source: When prompted, upload the ``cowrie.json`` file you downloaded.

-The default delimeter is correct (newline).
+The default delimiter is correct (newline).
 Specify ``/opt/cowrie/var/log/cowrie/cowrie.json`` as the log collection path.

 Name the custom log ``cowrie_JSON``.
 Sentinel will automatically